Token-Based Design System

-I led the design system and token strategy for TomTom’s new navigation app, defining a scalable, cross-platform foundation for iOS and Android.
-Through a hi-fi-first, JSON-driven workflow, I doubled design-to-development speed and enabled visual evolution across TomTom’s wider product ecosystem.
+I led the design system and token strategy for TomTom's new navigation app, defining a scalable, cross-platform foundation for iOS and Android.
+Through a JSON-driven pipeline and close collaboration with engineering, I built a system flexible enough to absorb rapid iteration at launch and influential enough to shape TomTom's broader product ecosystem.

 Design systems